tom-seddon/beeblink/docs/setup.md

 AVR's PC4 to its Receive Data pin to see its debug serial output.

 The serial output is 115200 baud, no parity, 1 stop bit.

-# Build ROM

-Change to `rom` in the working copy and run `make`.
-You should get some output and no obvious errors.

-The ROM is built to `rom/.build/beeblink.rom` in the working copy.
-If you've got some way of getting files over to your BBC already, easiest to copy it over using that - but if not, you can sort it out in a moment.

-# Set up server

-Change to `server` in the working copy and run `npm install`.
-You should get some output and no obvious errors.